Major in Chemistry

 For more general information about BA/MA programs in the College of Arts and Sciences, please refer to the BA/MA Programs website.

-CAS CH 111, 112 (or CH 101, 102, 201 or CH 109, 110), 211, 212 (or 203, 214 or 203, 204, 220), and one advanced four-credit course in chemistry (CH 232 or a 300-level or higher nonresearch course).
+CAS CH 111, 112 (or CH 101, 102, 201 or CH 109, 110), 211, 212 (or 203, 214 or 203, 204, 220), and one advanced four-credit course in chemistry (CH 232 or a 300-level or higher nonresearch course; CH 373 excluded).
 Students in the MMEDIC program may substitute GMS BI 555, 556 for this advanced course.
 Neither CH 201 nor CH 220 may be counted toward the five course requirement for the minor in chemistry.
 Note that according to CAS rules, “a student wishing to take a minor may use no more than two courses from a Major to fulfill the requirements of a minor.”
-Students interested in the minor should contact the associate chairman for undergraduate affairs.
+Students interested in the minor should contact the Director of Undergraduate Studies.

 Two degrees are offered by this interdisciplinary program: the BA in biochemistry and molecular biology (BMB) and the MA in biotechnology.
 The program includes faculty and resources in the Departments of Biology, Chemistry, and Physics at CAS.
 It offers an exceptionally broad range of opportunities for coursework and research in the molecular biosciences.
 The BA in biochemistry and molecular biology may be of interest to students as a means of preparing for graduate school, graduate professional studies (in medicine, dentistry, law, or business), teaching, or employment in the biotechnology industry.
 This program follows the guidelines for undergraduate degrees in biochemistry and molecular biology recommended by the American Society of Biological Chemistry and Molecular Biology.
 When coupled with the MA in biotechnology, it serves as the undergraduate component of a coherent BA/MA program.